lirsacc/py-gql/docs/install.rst

-The default pip install should install the universal wheel, however for some extra performance in production py-gql's ``setup.py`` can detect the presence of `Cython <http://cython.org/>`_ and compile (i.e. cythonize) its own code with the system’s default C compiler.
-This provides significant performance improvents almost for free.
+The default pip install should install the universal wheel, however for some extra performance in production py-gql's ``setup.py`` can detect the presence of `Cython <http://cython.org/>`_ and compile (i.e. cythonize) the code in pure python mode for significant performance improvements.
+This requires a C compiler to be available on the system.

 To benefit from this, run:

 .. code::

-    pip install cython
-    pip install --no-binary :all: py-gql
+    $ PY_GQL_USE_CYTHON=1 pip install --no-binary :all: py-gql

 **Notes**